 Take your group into the woods for an hour of paintball action with Paintball Paradise.
 Test your investigative skills with the Bend Escape Room – a physical adventure game where participants are placed into a room and have to use teamwork along with elements of the room to solve a series of puzzles, find clues, and escape the room within a set time limit.
 Each room is themed and has a unique storyline that engages the players through their environment.

-The third annual, Stars Over Newberry fundraiser will take place on August 11th 2017 atop Lava Butte in the Newberry National Volcanic Monument.
-This year, festivities will be from 7:30 – 11:00 PM, giving visitors an unparalleled vista of the night sky and a chance to glimpse the early hours of the Perseid Meteor Shower.
+The fourth annual, Stars Over Newberry fundraiser will take place on Friday, August 10th, 2018 atop Lava Butte in the Newberry National Volcanic Monument.
+This unique annual event gives visitors an unparalleled vista of the night sky.

 Bend’s growing beer scene has seen numerous breweries expand facilities and pubs to accommodate their skyrocketing popularity.